Blog

 Life is a gift; it is not owed.
 Becoming fully alive, fully human, is a beautiful journey, a beautiful struggle.
 It is not easy.
 Consequently, although there are many aspects in this struggle to be human, one, in particular, has come to mind lately.

-With my boys spending a lot of time together, maybe too much together, the typical sibling flare-ups have become more frequent.
+With my boys spending much time together, maybe too much together, the typical sibling flare-ups have become more frequent.
 Some of it has to do with stages of growth.
-My older son has turned into a teen virtually overnight who needs his space while my younger son is still innocent in his thoughts and words.
+My older son has turned into a teen virtually overnight who needs his space, while my younger son is still innocent in his thoughts and words.
 Their bodies are growing, while their space is not.
 They are boys, so they like to fight.
-As a result, well, they like to blame one another rather than take responsibility for their own actions within the circumstance.
+As a result, they want to blame one another rather than take responsibility for their actions.

 They like to blame.

-Watching the way we as a country have treated one another over the past year, I suppose this aspect of our humanity has become natural to us as well.
-If something happens, we tend to look for blame.
-We scapegoat.
-We dodge responsibility.
-We participate in our new favorite national pastime; seeking the hypocrisy of others.
+Watching how we as a country have treated one another over the past year, this aspect of our humanity has also become natural to us.
+We look for blame and scapegoat and dodge responsibility if something happens.
+We participate in our new favorite national pastime: seeking the hypocrisy of others.

-Somehow over the past decade or so, we have become people who seek out others’ wrongdoings.
-That alone should make us pause…we have become people who seek out the transgressions of others.
+Over the past decade, we have become people seeking out others’ wrongdoings.
+That alone should make us pause.

-This past Wednesday, the 40 day time of reflection in my faith tradition, which we call Lent, began.
-A time when we look within to reflect on our own lives and what it means to be human.
-The gift that it is.
-The beautiful struggle that it is, and the grace that is needed daily.
+This past Wednesday, the 40 days of reflection in my faith tradition, which we call Lent, began.
+It is a time when we look within to reflect on our own lives and what it means to be human—the gift that it is, the beautiful struggle that it is, and the grace that is needed daily.

-As for my boys, yes, they need to know that life is hard, but being human is hard as well.
-That said, there is no more adventurous and purposeful duty for them to undertake than to take their own individual journeys on the road they were created to be.
+My boys need to know that life is hard, but being human is also hard.
+That said, there is no more adventurous and purposeful duty for them than to take their journeys on the road they were created to be on.

-Let them begin by stop fighting in the kitchen and blaming one another for eating the last donut…I wanted it.
+Let them begin by stopping the fighting in the kitchen and blaming one another for eating the last donut…I wanted it.